pondrejk/dizzer/chap-carto_insight.md

 The gaps in data collection and the absence of abrupt changes hints how to optimize data storage from such sources.
 Even though storage optimization techniques are not within the scope of this thesis, they can pose a certain lesson for cartographic visual analysis.
 For cartographers, the utilized resource is a space within the map plane, that can only hold a certain amount of graphic elements to remain useful.
 The graphic fill reduction (or better optimizaiton) is an aspect that can enhance the knowledge discovery at the end of the visualisation pipeline (more about it in the practical part of thesis on aggregation).

+TODO -- revisit when case studies are done and connect it better with the actual data used

 # Spatio-temporal knowledge discovery

-People engaged in data-related practices are mostly motivated by an expectation that their work can help to provide some 'insight' into how the world works, that there is some knowledge that can be unlocked, mined, or distilled from otherwise untelling piles of data.
+People engaged in data-related practices are mostly motivated by an expectation that their work can help to provide some insight into how the world works, that there is some knowledge that can be unlocked, mined, or distilled from otherwise untelling piles of data.
 One particular kind of such insight seeking is hidden behind the term spatio-temporal knowledge discovery.

 The term *data mining* is often used to describe exploring databases using low-level algorithm to find patterns. *Knowledge discovery* is then described as a higher-level extension of data-mining techniques that requires human-level intelligence and domain knowledge to guide the process and interpret the results (@miller2015spatio).
 Computation is seen as an extension of human force rather than its replacement and the aim is to marry the best of both worlds.
 This is reconciled with the (current) capabilities of IT as there are tasks that are very easy for computers and hard for humans (e.g. calculate "odmocnina z divne cislo") and vice-versa (e.g. recognize a cat on a picture).